plugin-kit-ai

 Production-ready

-Codex runtime notify lane and the official Codex package lane are both production-ready.
+The Codex notify runtime lane and the official Codex package lane are both production-ready today.

 Gemini extension lane